 Aetna's HMO plans do not consider AFOs and any related addition medically necessary when used solely for the treatment of edema and/or for the prevention or treatment of a heel pressure ulcer in ambulatory patients, as Medicare does not consider AFO's medically necessary for these indications.

 Additions to AFOs or KAFOs are not considered medically necessary if either the base orthosis is not medically necessary or the specific addition is not medically necessary.
-(Note: the PHAT dynamic carbon fiber AFO is considered a non-covered deluxe item).
+(Note: Customized Noodle TA AFO and the PHAT dynamic carbon fiber AFO are considered non-covered deluxe items).

 Aetna's HMO plans do not consider KAFOs and any related addition medically necessary when used solely for the treatment of edema and/or for the prevention or treatment of a heel pressure ulcer in ambulatory members, as Medicare does not consider KAFO's medically necessary for these indications.